This information is intended for use by health professionals

 • Arterial thromboembolic disorders

-• Liver tumours
+• Liver tumours (benign and malignant)

-The frequency of diagnosis of breast cancer is slightly increased among OC users.
+The frequency of diagnosis of breast cancer is very slightly increased among COC users.
 As breast cancer is rare in women under 40 years of age the excess number is small in relation to the overall risk of breast cancer.
 Causation with COC use is unknown.
-For further information, see sections 4.3 Contraindications and 4.4 Special warnings and precautions for use.
+For further information, see sections 4.3 'Contraindications' and 4.4 'Special warnings and precautions for use'.

 Reporting of suspected adverse reactions

-Reporting suspected adverse reactions after authorization of the medicinal product is important.
+Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 ATC Code: G03AA07